redFrik/udk17-Digital_Harmony/udk170706/README.md

 when you click run your webcamera should start and you should see an image mapped onto the object moving around.

-again play around with the variables, try the suggested shaders, turn off the default directional light, try to set main camera clear flags to solid color or don't clear.
+again play around with the variables, try the suggested shaders (uncomment one at a time in the code), turn off the default directional light, try to set main camera clear flags to solid color or don't clear.

 recording sound
 --